Close up of the hand of a PHS student holdidng an epee during Fencing class

 2. How to behave:

-Treat each other, our community, and the space with respect.
+Treat each other, our community, and our space with respect.

 Keep behavior, language, and conversation topics appropriate for a public place.